danstowell/mptk/README.txt

     * FLEXIBLE: multi-channel, various signal input formats, flexible syntax to describe the dictionaries => reproducible results, cleaner experiments.
     * OPEN: modular architecture => add your own atoms !
 Free distribution under the GPL.

-MPTK is mainly developed and maintained within the METISS Research Group (http://www.irisa.fr/metiss/home_html-fr) on audio signal processing, at the IRISA Research Institute (http://www.irisa.fr/home_html) in Rennes, France.
+MPTK is mainly developed and maintained within the PANAMA Research Group (http://www.irisa.fr/panama) on audio signal processing, at the IRISA Research Institute (http://www.irisa.fr) in Rennes, France.

 To build MPTK yo will need some packages:
 -Libsndfile: at least version 1.0.11